 Join us Fridays at 4:30pm for weekly virtual Community Gatherings, conversations about creativity and theater in the time of COVID-19, led by TRU executive director/founder Bob Ost.
+These gatherings are free for TRU members; we ask that non-members consider making a donation to TRU to help keep us running during these challenging times, or join as a member.

 To receive the Zoom link for each week's conversation, email TRUnltd@aol.com and use the word "Zoom" creatively in your subject line.

 Friday 10/2 - Read All About It: What's Happening During COVID?
-In the room: Sandi Durell, publisher/editor of TheaterPizzazz.com, and Adam Feldman, Time Out NY theater editor and critic, and Marcina Zaccaria, writer and administrative assistant at TheaterPizzazz.com.
+In the room: Sandi Durell, publisher/editor of TheaterPizzazz.com, and Adam Feldman, Time Out New York theater editor and critic, and Marcina Zaccaria, writer and administrative assistant at TheaterPizzazz.com.
 How our go-to theater publications are adjusting to the absence of live performance.
 So what's there to write about?
 How are they creating alternative content and keeping the community informed and engaged?
 And what's happening that we might not know about?

 Friday 9/18 - When Sitting All Alone in Your Room IS a Cabaret.
 In the room: Bernie Furshpan, managing partner of Metropolitan Room and founder of MetropolitanZoom virtual cabaret; Natalie Douglas, actor, cabaret performer, educator, music historian; Alexis Fishman, actor, cabaret performer/coach; Mardie Millit, cabaret performer.
 Some of the game-changing initiatives that cabaret is taking to generate intimate performances on isolated platforms.
 And how performance material needs to meet the current cultural moment.